About Dietetics Administration

 The master of dietetics administration degree is a professional degree with online coursework designed to provide registered dietitians with in-depth training in management and leadership in food and nutrition program administration.
 The skills emphasized in the MDA program enhance management career options for graduates in clinical, community, foodservice, and entrepreneurial practice.
 Nationwide, there is a great need for professionally educated managers and leaders at local, district, state, and federal levels in food and nutrition programs, including school, university, hospital food services, public health/community programs, and clinical practice.
 This program provides skills in leadership, problem solving, financial management, human resource management, entrepreneurship, and more.

-To be eligible to apply to the MDA program, students must have completed the USU Dietetic Internship within the past seven years and passed the RD exam.
+To be eligible to apply to the MDA program, students must have completed the USU Dietetic Internship within the past six years and passed the RD exam.
 Students from other dietetic internships and USU’s Coordinated Undergraduate Program are also eligible to apply.
 For those applicants, please contact the MDA program director for individual consultation on the program application process and course work requirements as these vary from the process described below.

 Notify the MDA program director before you begin submitting your application materials.
 Some application materials for the MDA are different than for other USU graduate school applicants and the MDA program director will provide guidance in the application submission process.